Spexx. Create Unique Soundscapes.

 Feel like creating a great sounding reverb?
 Some weird spectral transformations?
 How about some unique sound the world hasn't heard yet?
 Explore possibilities by just playing around or use the included materials to dive deeper into some predefined options.

 All the effects have been designed for being simple, yet freely combinable in a modular fashion.
 Each effect has been engineered for very smooth sound manipulation, a maximum of tonal shaping ability and optimum performance without sacrificing usability.

 Multi-core support guarantees glitch-free real-time performance even for demanding projects.
 Gain compensation and IN/OUT trim controls ensure there is no signal clipping.

 Presets from numerous artists help you get started.
 Partnerships with those artists provide for an expanding library of materials encompassing a number of genres and techniques. *

 Delivers interesting results

 Click on any of the modules in the header to make them "active" or "inactive".
 Change the sequence by dragging an effect into a different position within the processing stage.
-Use the "On/Off" buttons to bypass the manipulated signal.

 When an effect is selected, its controls appear in a floating interactive display.
 Drag up or down on any of these controls for a change of settings.